japila-books/apache-spark-internals/docs/tools/SparkSubmit.md

 ### <span id="childMainClass"> childMainClass

-`childMainClass` is the last fourth argument in the result tuple of [prepareSubmitEnvironment](#prepareSubmitEnvironment).
+`childMainClass` is the last 4th argument in the result tuple of [prepareSubmitEnvironment](#prepareSubmitEnvironment).

 ```scala
 // (childArgs, childClasspath, sparkConf, childMainClass)